The 32nd First Annual

 |Support The Igs | Ig Informal Lectures|

-The ceremony itself will include these traditional elements:
+The ceremony itself included these and other traditional elements:

-- Winners — Ten new Ig Nobel Prize winners will be introduced.
+- Winners — Ten new Ig Nobel Prize winners were introduced.
 Each winner (or winning team) has done something that makes people LAUGH, then THINK

 - Presenters — A gaggle of genuine, genuinely bemused Nobel laureates handed the Ig Nobel Prizes to the new Ig Nobel winners.
 Here’s the gaggle:

-- Theme — the theme of the 2022 ceremony, evinced in the opera and other bits, is: Knowledge.
+- Theme — the theme of the 2022 ceremony, evinced in the opera and other bits, was: Knowledge.

-- 24/7 Lectures — Several of the world’s great thinkers will tell us, briefly, what they are thinking about (first in 24 seconds, then in 7 words) in the 24/7 Lectures.
+- 24/7 Lectures — Several of the world’s great thinkers told us, briefly, what they were thinking about (first in 24 seconds, then in 7 words) in the 24/7 Lectures.
 This year’s 24/7 lecturers:

-- Welcome, Goodbye — The traditional Welcome, Welcome Speech and the traditional Goodbye, Goodbye Speech will each be delivered by Jean Berko Gleason, who will strive to maintain the standard for what welcome speeches and goodbye speeches should be.
+- Welcome, Goodbye — The traditional Welcome, Welcome Speech and the traditional Goodbye, Goodbye Speech were each delivered by Jean Berko Gleason, who strove to maintain the standard for what welcome speeches and goodbye speeches should be.

 - And other things